ssddi456/sublime-open-cmd/README.md

-a command which could open cmd with cur file path
+a command which could open cmd with cur file path （windows only)